Skip to main content

 What happens if I leave Username Override blank?

 The automation uses the user who is currently signed in.
+The script automatically detects and preserves the full identity (including any AzureAD\ or domain prefix) from the logged-in session.
 If no interactive user is signed in, the automation stops and makes no changes.

 Will the user become a full admin immediately?